carbon-language/carbon-lang/CODE_OF_CONDUCT.md

 -   be friendly and patient,
 -   be considerate,
 -   be kind,
--   be careful in the words that we choose,
+-   be careful in the words that you choose,
--   when we disagree, we try to understand why, and
+-   when we disagree, try to understand why, and
 -   recognize when progress has stopped, and take a step back.

 This list isn't exhaustive.
 Rather, take it in the spirit in which it’s intended